-Sure, the PlayBook has its flaws, but in the end, I think for the most part a lot of users are going to be very satisfied with this product, most of them RIM's already secured enterprise users.
+Sure, the PlayBook has its flaws, but in the end a lot of users are going to be very satisfied with this product, most of them RIM's already secured enterprise users.
 I would go so far as to say that the PlayBook is perhaps the one exception where an OEM would not necessarily need to worry about a lack of apps (Reminder: This is not a media tablet).

 BlackBerry users have been behind on the apps game for some time now, and while RIM has made slight, small moves to more adequately address the consumer market, at least this particular version of the PlayBook is aimed at the mobile business user who will be satisfied trying to beat her high score on the pre-installed Tetris app between meetings.
 The company said it had around 3,000 apps at launch, with the QNX-based Android apps "player" coming soon.
 We'll see, but I don't think RIM is wrong in going ahead with the PlayBook before it has the apps situation fully figured.

 In the end, I wouldn't recommend a typical consumer iOS or Android user buy the PlayBook.
 However, I'm guessing that I'm not too far from the thinking in the RIM boardroom when I suggest that every BlackBerry user who is interested in a tablet would be well-served by this device.
 This is a high-quality tablet with a lot to offer a self-described CrackBerry addict.

 Remember: This is not (just) a media tablet.